-- Flush tap about 2 minutes before using when water has been sitting 6 hours or more.
+- Flush the tap for 30 seconds to 2 minutes before using when water has been sitting 6 hours or more.
 You can use flushed water for plants, washing dishes or cleaning. - Only use cold water for cooking, drinking, and mixing baby formula.
 (Lead dissolves more quickly in hot water.)
 Flush cold water first (if needed), and heat the water afterward if necessary. - Select low-lead or no-lead fixtures when making plumbing changes. - Use water filters or treatment devices for lead reduction certified by independent organizations, such as the National Sanitation Foundation (NSF).